Pamikk/obj_det_loss/readme.md

 # Object detection loss functions and non-maximum suppressions

-This repo will summarize and implement current loss functions and non-masimums uppression methods came up for object detection.
+This repo will summarize and implement current loss functions and non-maximum suppression methods came up for object detection.

 All methods will be evaluated on VOC2007 with same framework(currently YOLOv3).